About this day

 The unanchored decision maker Nicholas Chater, University of Warwick

 Economic models often assume that consumers know what they want.
-But often they don’t, and make their choices using crude comparisons, habits and by copying other people.
+But often they don’t!
 It turns out that a more realistic model of human behaviour can have significant benefits if you are running a business, or a country.

 About Nicholas Chater

-Nick has won awards for his behavioural science research and he’s on the board of the Cabinet Office’s ‘Nudge Unit’.
+Nick has won awards for his research and he’s on the board of the Cabinet Office’s ‘Nudge Unit’.
 Nick is resident psychologist at Radio 4’s The Human Zoo.